nishatdhillon/kafkaexplorer/README.md

 ## Requirements (config.yaml)

-1. Java OpenJDK 11 or later.
+1. Java OpenJDK 11 or later with the JAVA_HOME environment variable set.

 2. A config file with all the connection information to your kafka clusters must exist here: